arthaud-proust/arthaud-proust/README.md

 - ☕ I’m currently working on differents projects

-- 🌱 I’m learning back developpment
+- 🌱 I’m learning fullstack developpment and design at MMI Bordeaux

 - 🎓 I am a French student living in Bordeaux, passionate about computer science